c3d/xl/doc/HANDBOOK_2-evaluation.md

   | `N+N`                 | `3+3`, `A+B` when `A=B` | `3-3`, `3+4`        |

-  Such name patterns are called _wildcard parameters_ because they can accept any expression as an expression, or _untyped parameters_ because no type checking occurs on the argument.
+  Such name patterns are called _wildcard parameters_ because they can match any expression, or _untyped parameters_ because no type checking occurs on the matched argument.

   > **NOTE** This case only applies to names, not to operators.
   > You cannot define a `+` parameter that way.